Sobsz/jumpy-game/README.md

 		- [ ] visuals
 - [ ] countdown
 	- [ ] maybe fly around the level before playing it? kinda like mario odyssey
+- [ ] options screen
+	- [ ] keybinds
+	- [ ] color scheme?
+- [ ] cheats screen
+- [ ] credits screen

+### tonotdo

+- custom level format; godot editor is good enough, and if people wanna make ports then a converter can be rigged up
+- elo system for level difficulty (like in lichess puzzles, failure = 1/nth of a loss (with maybe multiple scores for varying `n`s)); there aren't gonna be enough players for that to work well, and it might encourage sticking to easy unfun levels